Nooshu/NestJS-Frontend/docs/react-nestjs-integration.md

    - Simpler deployment process
    - Lower hosting costs
    - Better suited for government websites
+   - Automatic HTML updates with each GOV.UK Frontend release
+   - No need to manually update HTML markup when GOV.UK Frontend is updated

 ### Cons of Using Nunjucks Macros